General

 2.2 Assessment stage

-After the FA Policy Team and the ACAF Secretariat agree on validating a dossier, a proposal is formulated by the FA Policy Team describing the type of risk assessment required to be carried out by risk assessors.
+After the FA Policy Team and the ACAF Secretariat agree on validating a dossier, a proposal is formulated by the FA Policy Team describing the type of assessment required to be carried out by risk assessors.
 This is agreed by both teams and a problem formulation statement (PFS) is then signed.
 The PFS is a formal written record describing the assessment type requested by Policy to risk assessors.

 If an ACAF-led assessment is required, the application is presented at the next available Committee meeting, with relevant cover papers and summaries from the secretariat to support the Committee (see section below).